peter-ho-redhat-demo/fuse-demo-stock-order-processing/README.md

 # Red Hat Fuse (Apache Camel) demo - Stock order processing

-This project is aimed to demonstrate the capability of Red Hat Fuse / Apache Camel.
+This project is aimed to demonstrate the capability of **Red Hat Fuse / Apache Camel**.
 The followings are being implemented.

 1. Connect to a message queue using AMQP for order data collection
 2. Convert message into a fixed length POJO